 5. Lower the barrier to getting started

 You need to make it as easy as possible for the prospect to say yes, so if there are certain hurdles or steps they need to take in order to get started, you need to help them reduce those hurdles.
 This can involve initial fees, extra legwork that you can do for them, or helping them get some sort of approval that’s outstanding.
-Put yourself in the prospects shoes and think about what you could do to make their decision easier to make.
-(For instance, some sales managers are hesitant to adopt a new CRM, but at Spiro we have a 100% money-back CRM adoption guarantee, which helps remove that hurdle and ease their nerves.)
+Put yourself in the prospect’s shoes and think about what you could do to make their decision easier to make.
+(For instance, some sales managers are hesitant to adopt a new sales platform, but at Spiro we have a 100% money-back adoption guarantee, which helps remove that hurdle and ease their nerves.)

 6. Ask for the business